The keto diet has been around for years but it undoubtedly remains one of the most popular, and well researched, weight loss plans out there.

 Does the keto diet work?

-She previously wrote on Instagram, ‘For years, I have been following the keto or ketogenic diet.
-I hate the word ‘diet’ so while you’ll see the word diet, just know I encourage you to think of it as a lifestyle change.’
+She said in an Instagram post, ‘Being diabetic most of my life, I have always had to take food very seriously.
+So for years, I have been following the keto or ketogenic diet.
+I hate the word “diet” so while you’ll see the word diet, just know I encourage you to think of it as a lifestyle change NOT A DIET!
+Keto is a very low-carb food plan which actually forces your body to burn fat like crazy.’

 She also credits the keto diet as ‘largely responsible for slowing down my ageing process,’ and helping her lose her ‘baby belly,’ control her appetite, and boost her energy and mental performance.